cucumber-ltd/cucumber.io/README.md

 The routing configuration is in [`nginx/server.conf`](https://github.com/cucumber/cucumber.io/blob/master/nginx/server.conf)

-It's automatically deployed to Heroku when you push to master.
+It's automatically deployed to Heroku when you push to master if tests pass.

 ## How the whole thing works